 Technological developments seem to race by so quickly… But sometimes they become a part of the race.
-In this case, BigRep technology aided in the creation of a model for a racing car meant to travel at ultimate speeds.
+In this case, BigRep technology aided in the creation of a 3D printed car model for a racing car meant to travel at ultimate speeds.

 Inspired by vehicles used in the 1950s Bonneville Speedway Salt Flat Races in the United States, German university student Maximilian Thomas designed a race car with clean lines, optimum speed and an aerodynamic shape.
 His model was ultimately 3D-printed on a 1:4 scale.
 It may not be full scale, but certainly not a size to be sneezed at – it is 1 m in length by 10-15 cm in height.

-“Printing on a big printer is always an advantage, because gluing small [desktop printed] parts together always means deviation and it gets really imprecise,” said Thomas in a newly released use case video by BigRep.
+“Printing on a big printer is always an advantage, because gluing small [desktop printed] parts together always means deviation and it gets really imprecise,” said Thomas.

 Thomas completed the car design and model as part of his Bachelor thesis, the aim of which was to create a reasoned countertrend for autonomous driving, with a matching look.
 He used a BigRep ONE to print the larger parts of his design that would not have been possible with a desktop 3D printer.